Garee/glasgow-litter/docs/DATA.md

 This document describes the data sources in the [data](../data) directory that have been used for the project.

+The contents of this directory are stored using [Git Large File Storage](https://git-lfs.github.com/).

 ## [simd2020v2.xlsx](../data/simd2020v2.xlsx)

 The [Scottish Index of Multiple Deprivation](https://www.gov.scot/publications/scottish-index-multiple-deprivation-2020/pages/1/) data set ranks different areas of Scotland from most deprived to least deprived using a number of indicators.
 There are 6977 observations and it was published on the 28th January 2020.